MMJGGR/Phase_3_Project/readme.md

 ### Exploratory Data Analysis (EDA) & Feature Engineering
 df.shape
 df.describe()
-Our data has 23 columns and 609562 rows df.columns
+Given the shape and description of our data, most of our features seem non-numeric Our data has 23 columns and 609562 rows df.columns
 These are the columns in our data and their descriptions based on a review of our data and information from our data source: (https://data.seattle.gov/Public-Safety/Terry-Stops/28ny-9ts8/about_data):